ajwills72/rmip/docs/collect_anova_2.md

 ### High intensity session

 Whole session dedicated to two-factor ANOVA.
+There are two worksheets, _Understanding Interactions_ (60 minutes) and _Factorial Differences_ (40 min), so perhaps encourage students to take a break after the first worksheet.

 ### Low itensity session